What is Lost Wax Casting?

 Some adornments created by Made by Nakita apply the method of lost wax casting - a time honored technique that has been in practice for thousands of years.

 This process is attained when you make a wax prototype to form a mold which is then used to cast into metal of your choice.
-The mold allows duplication when you need to make identical pieces of jewelry.
+The mold allows duplication when you need to make multiple pieces of jewelry.

-Wanting to learn more about this technique I enrolled in a class focused on setting gemstones in wax exploring more intricate forms of jewelry making that complemented my metalsmithing skills.
+Wanting to learn more about this technique, I enrolled in a class focused on setting gemstones in wax exploring more intricate forms of jewelry making that complemented my metalsmithing skills.

 Here are some steps to lost wax casting: